icinganalysis/icinganalysis.github.io/content/Implementation of multicylinders cylinders.md

 > From Eq.
 (12) we obtain a = 8.33μ.

 It seems rather optimistic to report the drop radius to one one-hundredth of a micrometer.
-Estimating the accuracy of the multicyinder method will be a recurring theme in the publications on meteorology and icing instruments.
+Estimating the accuracy of the multicylinder method will be a recurring theme in the publications on meteorology and icing instruments.

-#Code implementation of the multicylinder drop size analysis
+### Code implementation of the multicylinder drop size analysis

 Fortunately, this laborious process is implemented in the file "langmuir_blodgett_multicylinder.py" [^3].
 The determination of the best fit Κφ value and distribution type is also automated.